Arctic Security Conference 2026

 Chair: Sigri Stokke Nilsen, Acting Director, Centre for Arctic & Ocean, UiT

-Commodore Kyrre Haugen, Chief of the Norwegian Fleet
+Kyrre Haugen, Chief of the Norwegian Fleet

 Ørjan Kvelvane, Senior Vice President Safety and Security, Equinor